Session Report: Gradient Descent 2

 Levels & Experience

 Hand in hand with classes – I will not assume levels but mention where they could apply.
-Levels are a great abstraction, particularly when using classes, but they are optional for the kinds of games I run.
-That said, any form of advancement and progress should work hand-in-hand with these.
+Levels are a great abstraction, mainly when using classes, but they are optional for the kinds of games I run.
+Any form of advancement and progress should work hand-in-hand with these.
 It’s your game, and it can be great to get your table on board with the “goal” of the game through an advancement scheme.
 But you can also eschew that and trust players will strive for what we all find interesting.

 Onward